emoacht/StringReaderCatalog/README.md

 String Reader Catalog
 =====================

-Catalog of various methods to read string by C#, especially focusing on handling of Unicode BOM.
+A catalog of various methods to read string by C#, especially focusing on handling of Unicode BOM

 ##Note